- Social Worker Personal Safety and Situational Awareness Training

 A woman walking through a mall cognizant of her “360 world” takes a moment to visually scan the upper balconies.
 She sees someone, whose body language does not sit well with her, gazing down upon her.
 Having identified this potential threat, she will be sure to keep an eye out for that individual during her shopping day and she will be very cognizant of isolated areas, perhaps asking a security guard to walk her to her vehicle in the underground garage or dark parking lot when it is time to leave.
 The person who remained “heads down” during his or her shopping day might only see this person for the first time when it is too late to do anything about it!

 Example- Looking Down:

 As you move through your environment, ask yourself where you might do surveillance from if you were looking to victimize yourself!
 Ask yourself where you think you would be least likely to be spotted.
-This will often be a convenient “perch” above you and sometimes from an area below.
+This will often be a convenient a perch above you and sometimes from a difficult to see area below.

 Remembering to look “Up down and all around” makes you more difficult to surprise and enhances your personal safety and security.